Next Start

 AAMCO is an industry-leading total car care provider that provides UTI’s automotive mechanic school with relevant training aids at select campuses, as well as networking and potential employment opportunities.1

 Transmission fluid color is typically dyed red, so it is easy to identify.
-The transmission fluid leak color will likely be red-brown hue and oily consistency.
+The transmission fluid leak color will likely have a red-brown hue and an oily consistency.

 The location of the puddle is another sure way to determine if the liquid is transmission fluid, as it typically leaks toward the front-middle of the vehicle.